Change baker options#

 1. In the Update pool settings overview screen review the information then tap Submit delegation transaction.

 2. The Concordium Wallet for Mobile or Concordium Legacy Wallet shows that the transaction has been submitted to the chain.
 Tap Finish.
-Once the transaction is approved, the active baker screen appears where you have the possibility to update baker settings.
+Once the transaction is approved, the active validator screen appears where you have the possibility to update validator settings.

 Concordium Wallet for Web